odota/core/_posts/_faq_who.md

 * [/u/waterandshade](http://reddit.com/user/waterandshade)
 * [Player Profile](/players/75392401)

-Nick developed the Kill Streaks/Multi-Kills feature under the teamfights tab.
+Nick comes up with ideas for cool machine learning things we can do with the data.